thomaswxu/11-767-Team-DST/labs/lab6-projects.md

 > Using SFT, we can initialize and finetune high quality student models quickly and with less amount of compute

 **Hidden-State Caching for LSTMs**
 > State caching is another technique used in correspondance with LSTMs to improve latency and language understanding.
 Works such as [He et al](https://arxiv.org/pdf/1811.06621.pdf) have observed 50-60% inference time compute savings by using state caching for end to end speech.
+This can also speed up inference on-device.

 **Replacing LSTM cells with QRNN**
 > QRNNS is a sequence modelling apprtoacg that uses alternate convolutional layers and recurrent pooling functions.